 Standout structures include the First National Bank, with its stone Roman arches over its windows and a rooftop gable.
 Look four directions at its intersection, and every building is a standout in some way, whether with a wealth of bay windows or intricately carved sandstone.
 These structures now tell the history of the United States, remnants of or testaments to small but sturdy communities, like the Jewish immigrants who built Temple Aaron, a Moorish-influenced brick synagogue now considered one of the longest in continuous use in the American West and the state’s newest National Historic Landmark.

 Refresh with a cuppa and a baked sweet at the Trinidad Tea Company in the Fox Theater, where work is underway to restore the original building’s beauty and, eventually, revive the venue.
-Sleep on theme in the forthcoming Well Hotel, built in 1888, and raise a toast to Trinidad’s storied past in the already-open self-pour taproom with beer, wine, sake, coffee, and kombucha.
-Stretch your legs on 11 miles of trails in one of the newest state parks, Fishers Peak, named for an iconic high point on the east side of I-25 with a newly opened trail to the eponymous summit.
+Sleep on theme in the Well Hotel, built in 1888, and raise a toast to Trinidad’s storied past in the self-pour taproom, where you can choose from 18 varieties of beer, wine, sake, coffee, and kombucha.
+Stretch your legs on more than 16 miles of trails in one of the newest state parks, Fishers Peak, named for an iconic high point on the east side of I-25.
+That includes a majestic summit trail, which climbs to the 9,633-foot eponymous peak (note that this route closes seasonally for several months in the spring to provide nesting habitat for falcons—check the park website before you go).

 3. Pedal mountains and canyons near Del Norte.